The Future of Infection Control

 - An up-to-date understanding of the latest policy surrounding infection control

-- Examining infection control in different environments; in care, at home, clinical and for children and young people, and understanding how this insects with multi-agency and multidisciplinary roles, and time pressures on staff
+- Examining infection control in different environments; in care, at home, clinical and for children and young people, and understanding how this intersects with multi-agency and multidisciplinary roles, and time pressures on staff

 - Delivering consistency across health and social care services to ensure patient safety; considering the implications for patient safety